geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 I must admit, I was initially extremely uncomfortable with the technique.
 The idea of classes with names like `[` and `]`, that match no CSS, that are repeated within a single class attribute, that are purely designed for *humans* rather than the browser seemed, well, wrong.
 I still think that, actually, but it got me thinking about markup & semantics much more deeply, so thanks Harry!

-As I looked into it, several people were suggesting similar approaches, such as using `/` ([Ben Everard](http://beneverard.co.uk/blog/using-slashes-within-the-html-class-attribute/)), or `|` ([Stephen Nolan](https://twitter.com/sn0lan/status/439384690680942592)), but the feeling of unnaturalness persisted.
+As I looked into it, several people were suggesting similar approaches, such as using `/`&nbsp;([Ben Everard](http://beneverard.co.uk/blog/using-slashes-within-the-html-class-attribute/)), or `|`&nbsp;([Stephen Nolan](https://twitter.com/sn0lan/status/439384690680942592)), but the feeling of unnaturalness persisted.
 All I could think was:

 > How do you have so many classes that it seems reasonable to propose something like this?